mark-summerfield/murmur/README.md

 ## Introduction

-This library and executable provide a “pure” URM.
+This library and command line executable provide a “pure” URM.
 All instructions and data are held in the registers.
 Register 0 holds the program counter (PC).
 The urm “assembly” language means that in most cases only literal register values need be entered as numbers, everything else can use labels.

+The command line executable is built using `go build` as usual, although a couple of build scripts are included.
+Run `./murmur -h` to see the command line usage.

 ## Instructions